A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Theories of Inference

 An alternative to our approach is a greatly expanded Bayesian model (perhaps via robust Bayes combined with Bayesian model averaging) that formally specifies all possible modeling decisions, enables a choice of priors or classes of priors and the many associated hyperprior values over this large set, and computes classes of posteriors as a result.
 We do not recommend this approach because it adds numerous researcher choices for which prior information is rarely available, and thus may exacerbate the very problem of hacking we seek to address.
 Our preferred theory of inference explicitly gives up the goal of full posterior distributions or classes of posterior distributions.
 In their place, it seeks the more limited goal of an interval as a summary of uncertainty.
 What we get in return for limiting our goal to intervals is clearer ways of specifying assumptions, more effective ways of limiting researcher discretion, and easy-to-interpret results.

 Hacking intervals, classical frequentist confidence intervals, Bayesian credible intervals, and others each convey important but different components of the strength of evidence in the observed data.
 However, hacking intervals may offer an especially natural starting point in analysis and in teaching.
 When researchers calculate numerical results of scientific interest, they need to quantify how strongly the observed data supports their result.
-As with p-values, classical confidence intervals quantify the robustness of the result to sampling variability.
-If the result could be reversed under different datasets that are likely to have occurred under a specific sampling scheme, the result is not robust.\footnote{Frequentist confidence intervals and Bayesian credible intervals have precise definitions.
-We mean this statement only in regards to their spirit.
-In a Bayesian context, the observed data is viewed in the context of prior information.} Similarly, if a result could be reversed under different but also reasonable analysis choices, then the result is not robust.
+As with $p$-values, classical confidence intervals quantify the robustness of the result to sampling variability.
+If the result could be reversed under different datasets that are likely to have occurred under a specific sampling scheme, the result is not robust.
+Similarly, if a result could be reversed under different but also reasonable analysis choices, then the result is not robust.
 A large interval of either type should be regarded as lack of robustness of a type.
 However, hacking intervals may be a more natural starting point.
 Compared to classic confidence intervals, hacking intervals: \begin{enumerate} \item \emph{represent uncertainty that always exists,} \item \emph{are easier to understand and explain,} \item \emph{are natural even when the superpopulation imagined in classical inference is not,} \item \emph{are often wider than classical confidence intervals}. \end{enumerate} On the second point, hacking intervals are the solutions to an optimization problem that requires no understanding of probability.
 In contrast, despite repeated clarifications of their interpretation \citep{Wasserstein2016}, frequentist confidence intervals are routinely misinterpreted and mis-explained, to the point where they have even been banned in some circles \citep{Trafimow2015} (see Section \ref{sec:related_work}).